 I visited the most beautiful area in Britain just after I came to live in this country.
-It happens due to almost total solar eclipse, which I was keen on watching.
+It happens due to an almost total solar eclipse, which I was keen on watching.
 Read about this more in this article.

 We set in the late afternoon from Cambridge, our living and working place.
 The fast Great Northern train took us quickly to the King Cross, from where we went through Greater London.
 It was quite a long overcast evening because we had to wait for a Megabus to Edinburgh, which departs daily at 22:30.

 Scotland greeted us with lovely weather.
 I was watching the sunrise above the North Sea from the bus window.
 The sky was completely free of clouds.
-In Edinburgh, where we approached around 8.30 on Thursday, March 19 the Sun was shining very nice, the sky was veiled by thin cirrus only.
+In Edinburgh, where we approached around 8.30 on Thursday, March 19 the Sun was shining very nice, and the sky was veiled by thin cirrus only.

 Our first day was aimed at reaching the Ullapool, situated nearly on the opposite side to Edinburgh, in the west part of the Highlands region, where the ferry to the Outer Hebrides departs daily.
 The way from the capital of Scotland was quite long.
 We had to spend another 3,5 hours on the way to Inverness and another at least 1 hour to our destination – Ullapool (see map above).